zaphosting/docs/docs/fivem_editlocalfiles.md

 ---
 id: fivem_editlocalfiles
-title: FiveM Server Editing the locales files
+title: Editing the locales files
 description: Information on how to edit the locales files of your FiveM server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Edit Locales Files
 ---